-WELCOME TO NEW HOPE BOROUGH!
+WELCOME TO NEW HOPE!

-Borough Council is pleased to announce that the Delaware Valley Regional Planning Commission (DVRPC) recently selected New Hope as a Classic Town.
+Borough Council is pleased to announce that the Delaware Valley Regional Planning Commission (DVRPC) has selected New Hope as a Classic Town.
 The Classic Towns of Greater Philadelphia initiative is committed to the growth, revitalization, support and promotion of the region’s many unique communities as great places to live, work and play.

 At the March 21st Council meeting, the Council approved hiring the Barth Consulting Group to conduct an Economic Development Study for the Borough.
 The Renaissance Report provides a progress update for work performed by the consultant in the first 30 days.